Heading for an overseas holiday? Don't bank on a free isolation stay, warns Jacinda Ardern

-Anyone planning an optional overseas trip with a free two-weeks in isolation tacked on the end have been warned they could foot the bill of their stay.
+Anyone planning an optional overseas trip with a free two weeks in isolation tacked on the end have been warned they could foot the bill of their stay.

 Prime Minister Jacinda Ardern said yesterday: "It's just not fair for New Zealanders to pick up the tab like that."